typelevel/kind-projector/README.md

 What follows are the gory details of the polymorphic lambda rewrite.

 Polymorphic lambdas are a syntactic transformation that occurs just after parsing (before name resolution or typechecking).
-You code will be typechecked *after* the rewrite.
+Your code will be typechecked *after* the rewrite.

 Written in its most explicit form, a polymorphic lambda looks like